jarun/buku/README.md

         $ buku -l 15
         $ buku -k 15
-The same number of iterations must be used for one lock & unlock instance.
-Default is 8.
+The same number of iterations must be specified for one lock & unlock instance.
+Default is 8, if omitted.
 18. **Show details** of bookmark at index 15012014:

         $ buku -p 15012014